MartinWeigl/pycaleva/README.md

 [Documentation]: https://martinweigl.github.io/pycaleva/

-### A framework for calibration measurement of binary classification models.
+### A framework for calibration evaluation of binary classification models.
 - - -

 When performing classification tasks you sometimes want to obtain the probability of a class label instead of the class label itself.
 For example, it might be interesting to determine the risk of cancer for a patient.
 It is desireable to have a calibrated model which delivers predicted probabilities very close to the actual class membership probabilities.
 For this reason, this framework was developed allowing users to **measure the calibration of binary classification models**.